-- Expose the community to a diversity of voices (e.g. race/ethnicity, age, ability, nationality, sexuality, gender, social class). - Follow the guidelines of the Panel Pledge to increase the visibility and contribution of women leaders in public and professional forums. - Are accessible to all (physically and culturally) and encompass inclusive 'best practice' principles - Consider those with caring responsibility when planning the timing of your event (school drop off/pick up times, for example) - Uphold the TASA code of conduct (at events, event-related social gatherings, and online).
+- Expose the community to a diversity of voices (e.g. race/ethnicity, age, ability, nationality, sexuality, gender, social class). - Follow the guidelines of the Panel Pledge to increase the visibility and contribution of women leaders in public and professional forums. - Are accessible to all (physically and culturally) and encompass inclusive 'best practice' principles - Are sustainable and adopt TASA's Sustainable Events Policy. - Consider those with caring responsibility when planning the timing of your event (school drop off/pick up times, for example) - Uphold the TASA code of conduct (at events, event-related social gatherings, and online).